 Does curiosity really kill the cat?
 Yes, curiosity can get one into trouble if one has a proclivity to attend to other people’s business.
 The proverbial expression ‘curiosity killed the cat’, is usually used when attempting to stop someone asking unwanted questions.
 But, this advice does not always apply when building a successful business.
 If we don’t experiment and if we don’t try new things, how can we move forward and discover business and life improvements?

-The lesson moving into 2016 is that curiosity can lead to innovation when channeled in a purposeful manner.
+The lesson moving forward is that curiosity can lead to innovation when channeled in a purposeful manner.
 Businesses need innovation to stay competitive.
 Innovation can add value to the bottom line of an organization, especially when aligned with ways to keep prices affordable and operating costs efficient.
 As a leader, you will find that your staff is much more willing to maintain a sense of curiosity and try out new methods to improve productivity and product design if they know you support their efforts.
 Here are four ways to keep your staff motivated to be creative.

 Society is obsessed with perfection but to be perfect, there is fear in trying something that may go wrong.
 Such an obsession, stops creativity dead in its tracks.
 Many people think of new ideas, whether it’s new ways of doing things, or new things to try.
 But, it’s the leader who acts on these ideas that will move forward.
 Not everything will be a success, but failing to act on an idea will never produce success.
 As a leader, being willing to take risks should be part of the job.
 The only leader who never makes a mistake is the leader who never tries anything.
 How do I define failure?
 Failing to take action!